Peter von Bilderling

 He was a humanist known for his writings, notably his book on the military horse, and his reorganisation of the Ijevsk arms factory, the manufacture of Berdanka carbines, and the creation of the no 4 line carbine.
-He founded the Tsaritsin refinery with Robert Nobel and the Branobel oil company in Baku with Ludwig Nobel.
+He founded the refinery in Tsaritsin with Robert Nobel and the Branobel oil company in Baku with Ludwig Nobel.
 Finally, he established an agricultural and meteorological station in Zapolie, where he invented the roséomètre, an instrument for measuring the dew point.
 He was the brother of Baron Alexandre von Bilderling, the general who participated in the Russo-Japanese War.

 Biography

 Peter von Bilderling was born to a noble Baltic German family from the Duchy of Courland and Semigallia.
 His father, Alexandre Otto Hermann Grigoriévitch von Bilderling, was a lieutenant-general in the Engineering Corps.
 His grandfather, Georges Sigismond von Bilterlings, (1767–1829), was a Lutheran pastor in Mitau, Courland, today known as Jelgava, Latvia.
 He was a professor, theologian, philosopher and writer.
 His mother came from an untitled family of the Polish nobility, the Doliwo-Dobrowolski.

 Peter von Bilderling was born in Saint Petersburg on May 26, 1844, and died the 25th of September 1900 at his Zapolie property near Louga, where he is buried.
 He left the Corps of Pages as a major with honors in 1861, then the Michel artillery academy in the first rank.
 He was attached to the Uhlan regiment of the guards of Grand Duke Nicholas Nikolaevich of Russia (1831–1891).
 He was an aide de camp to General Kartzof in the Caucasus.
 In 1870, he was sent on a mission by the Imperial government to Great Britain and the United States to study gun manufacture.